Proving Unsatisfiability with Hitting Formulas: Introduction

 We use yet another twist on this idea: we apply a communication reduction to the \emph{partition bound} \cite{JK10}, a generalization of randomized communication protocols which simulates {\hitp} (Lemma~\ref{lem:hitting-xor-reduction}).
+To the best of our knowledge this is the first application of the partition bound in a proof complexity context.
 We then adapt (Theorem~\ref{th:perfect-matching-reduction}) a communication reduction from set disjointness in~\cite{IR21} so that it works for the partition bound and use the fact that set disjointness is still hard for the partition bound to get our lower bound (Theorem~\ref{th:hitting-plus-lb-pm}).
 The choice of the reduction of~\cite{IR21} is not particularly important, and we believe that reductions from~\cite{BPS05,GP18,IS20} should also work.
 A nice feature of the reduction we use is that we get a lower bound for a natural combinatorial principle: a formula encoding the non-existence of a perfect matching in a complete bipartite graph $K_{n,n+2}$.
+Because this formula is known to have short {\cp} proofs, we obtain a separation between {\hitp} and {\cp} as an immediate corollary.